 Digital Media Labs (DML) offer resources to help our community create and learn while experimenting with new technologies.
 You will find our Digital Media Labs at the Fairfield, Libbie Mill, Tuckahoe, Twin Hickory and Varina Libraries.

 Labs are available for self-serve use by intermediate and advanced users.
-Basic information about the Digital Media Lab resources can be provided by library staff, while classes can be available for more in-depth instruction.
+Basic information about the DML resources can be provided by library staff, while classes can be available for more in-depth instruction.
 Read on for more about Digital Media Labs at the library.

 If you have a project you're working on and need a program like Photoshop or Premiere, or want to digitize photos, slides, negatives, or videos, come by during Open Lab hours and get to work.

-There are a wide variety of computer classes offered in the Digital Media Labs.
+There are a wide variety of computer classes offered in the DMLs.
 Whether you are just getting started with computers, want to brush up on some dusty skills or learn something completely new there is a class for you.
 Check our online events calendar for the all of our upcoming classes!